FyreBlitz/pteroly/README.md

     const resultClient = await client.functionName(<ARGUMENTS>).catch((err) => console.error(err));

 # Changelog
-Version 1.8.1:
+Version 1.8.2:
-- Fixed a fix of 1.8.0 that broke something.
+- Added linters to the code
+- Updated all code based on ESLint

 # ToDo list
  - [ ] Class support and support of new instances (with v2.0.0).